2024

 Employees with financial struggles can sometimes cause discontentment in the workplace.

 Maybe the individual thinks they are getting the bare minimum.
-Perhaps a person’s salary is not enough to cover their expenses.
+Perhaps the average salary is not enough to cover their expenses.
 Or perhaps they’re fresh graduates with a huge student loan to pay off.

 All of the above can cause low employee engagement.

-While many companies provide some measure of financial assistance, most don’t cover all the areas where a worker may be struggling or need help.
+While many companies provide some measure of financial assistance, most don’t cover all the areas where a worker may struggle or need help.
 Evaluating those areas and creating custom programs can be an excellent remedy.

 For example: